ganrad/aks-aspnet-sqldb-rest/README.md

     After making the changes, provide a comment and commit (save) the `Startup.cs` file.

-    The git commit will trigger a new build (**Continuous Integration**) for the Claims API microservice in Azure DevOps.
+    The git commit will trigger a new build (**Continuous Integration**) for the Claims API microservice in Azure DevOps Services.
 Upon successful completion of the build process, the updated container images will be pushed into the ACR and the release pipeline (**Continuous Deployment**) will be executed.

     As part of the Release (CD) process, the Kubernetes deployment object for the microservice in **development** namespace will be updated with the newly built container image.
 This action will trigger a **Rolling** deployment of Claims API microservice in AKS.
-During the *Rolling* deployment, users of the Claims API will not experience any downtime.
-As a result, the **aks-aspnetcore-lab-claims-api** container (*Pod*) from the old deployment (version 1.0) will be deleted and a new deployment (version 2.0) will be instantiated in AKS.
+During the *Rolling* deployment, consumers of the *Claims API* microservice will not experience any downtime.
+The **aks-aspnetcore-lab-claims-api** container (*Pod*) from the old deployment (version 1.0) will be deleted and a new deployment (version 2.0) will be instantiated in AKS.
 The new deployment will spawn a new container instance from the latest container image pushed into ACR.

-    After the *Claims API* container is deployed in the **Dev-Env** region (Namespace = development), you will experience first hand how to **Approve** and promote the containerized application to the **QA-Env** region (Namespace = qa-test) on AKS.
-The new deployment will use the latest container image from ACR and spin up a new container (*Pod*) in the *qa-test** namespace on AKS.
+    After the *Claims API* microservice is deployed in the **Dev-Env** region (Namespace = development), you will experience first hand how to **Approve** and promote the containerized application to the **QA-Env** region (Namespace = qa-test) on AKS.
+The new deployment will use the latest container image from ACR and spin up a new container (*Pod*) in the **qa-test** namespace on AKS.

 4. Verify the updated microservice container image was built and pushed to AKS thru Azure DevOps CI and CD pipelines.